computationalpathologygroup/WSICS/readme.md

 # Introduction #

+# Binaries #

+Binaries are available for 64x Windows and Linux, additionally a Docker Container can be build through the Dockerfile within the repository.
+These are all standalone and don't require any additional work to function.
+* Windows:
+* Linux:

+## Compilation ##

 # Usage #

-The Stain Normalization algorithm can accept whole slide images in a tiled image format, or as a flat patch.
-The image reading is provided by the ASAP project (reference), and thus provides any format that it does as well.
+WSICS can be called through a CLI and accepts whole slide images in a tiled image format, or as a flat patch.
+The image reading is provided by the [ASAP project](https://github.com/computationalpathologygroup/ASAP), and thus provides any format that it does as well.
+WSICS attempts to locate tiles or static images that don't just contain background, if no tiles or static images are discovered that can be utilized for processing, adjusting the "--background_threshold" parameter can make this process less or more strict.

+The normalization process requires that a template image is converted to a CSV file with relevant paramaters.
+Using another WSI directly isn't supported yet.
+Please see the "--output_template" parameter for the creation of a template file.

 ## Input and Output ##